-Consumer Option Benefits description You pay Note: The calendar year deductible applies to all benefi Covered medications and supplies Consumer Option You may purchase the following medications and supplies prescribed by a physician from either a Network pharmacy or by mail (for certain prescription drugs): • Drugs and medications that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy. • Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) • Insulin and related testing material Note: A blood glucose meter is provided at no charge by the manufacturer to those individuals currently using a meter other than the preferred/formulary product.
-For more information on how to obtain a blood glucose meter, call 866-623-1441.
-For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 800-694-9901 or visit our website at www.MHBP.com .
-Note: When you have a medical condition that requires a brand name drug for which a generic equivalent is available, your physician must obtain a brand exception for dispensing the brand name drug at a network retail pharmacy or through our mail order drug program.
-You or your physician should contact us at 800-694-9901 for instructions on how to obtain a brand exception.
-Note: Physician-prescribed over-the-counter or prescription drugs approved by the FDA to treat tobacco/e-cigarette dependence are covered under Section 5, Network Preventive care under Preventive care, adult.
+Benefits description You pay Covered medications and supplies (cont.)
+Consumer Option Note: Physician-prescribed over-the-counter or prescription drugs approved by the FDA to treat nicotine dependence are covered under Section 5, Network Preventive care under Preventive care, adult.
 Note: We offer discounts for certain additional drugs.
 See Discount drug program under Section 5(h), Wellness and Other Special Features.
 Network pharmacies, up to a 30-day supply: Generic: \$10 copayment per prescription Preferred brand name (formulary): 30% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained, limited to \$200 per prescription.
 Non-Preferred brand name (nonformulary): 50% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained, limited to \$200 per prescription.
-Foreign pharmacies, up to a 90-day supply: 30% of the billed charges, limited to \$200 per prescription Non-network pharmacies: All charges Mail order drug program, 31-day up to a 90-day supply: Generic: \$20 copayment per prescription Preferred brand name (formulary): \$80 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name (nonformulary): \$120 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Specialty drugs: • are used to treat chronic complex conditions and require special handling and close monitoring, and obtained CVS/caremark Specialty Pharmacy: • 30-day supply: 20% of the Plan's allowance, limited to \$200 per • must be obtained from CVS/caremark Specialty Pharmacy Note: Preauthorization for specialty drugs is required.
+Foreign pharmacies, up to a 90-day supply: 30% of the billed charges, limited to \$200 per prescription Non-network pharmacies: All charges Mail order drug program, 31-day up to a 90-day supply: Generic: \$20 copayment per prescription Preferred brand name (formulary): \$80 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name (nonformulary): \$120 copayment per prescription and any difference between Specialty drugs: our allowance and the cost of a generic equivalent unless a brand exception is obtained CVS/caremark Specialty Pharmacy: are used to treat chronic complex conditions and require special handling and close monitoring, and must be obtained from CVS/caremark Specialty Pharmacy Note: Preauthorization for specialty drugs is required.
 Call us at 800-694-9901 if you have any questions regarding preauthorization, quantity limits, or other issues.
-We can help you understand the preauthorization process, the kinds of drugs that are considered to be specialty drugs, the kinds of medical conditions they are used for, and other questions were have above the description of appoints drugs.
-90-day supply: 20% of the Plan's allowance, limited to \$425 per prescription and other questions you may have.
+We can help you understand the preauthorization process, the kinds of drugs that are considered to be specialty drugs, the kinds of medical conditions they are used for, and other questions you may have.
 Also, see the description of specialty drugs.
+30-day supply: 20% of the Plan's allowance, limited to \$200 per prescription 90-day supply: 20% of the Plan's allowance, limited to \$425 per prescription